rust-lang/book/second-edition/src/ch15-02-deref.md

 match the signature of `compress_mp3`.
 That means we get to do less typing!
 Rust will analyze types through `Deref::deref` as many times as it needs to in order to get a reference to match the parameter's type, when the `Deref` trait is defined for the types involved.
-The indirection is resolved at compile time, so there is no run-time penalty for taking advantage of deref coercion.
+This indirection is resolved at compile time, so there is no run-time penalty for taking advantage of deref coercion!

-There's also a `DerefMut` trait for overriding `*` on `&mut T` for use in assignment in the same fashion that we use `Deref` to override `*` on `&T`s.
+Similar to how we use the `Deref` trait to override `*` on `&T`s, there is also a `DerefMut` trait for overriding `*` on `&mut T`.

 Rust does deref coercion when it finds types and trait implementations in three
 cases: